AdrianZdankowski/AdrianZdankowski/README.md

 - 👋 Hi, I’m @AdrianZdankowski
 - I study IT at the Gdańsk University of Technology
-- 🌱 I’m currently learning JavaScript, Python, C++, Java
+- 🌱 I’m currently learning .NET, Java, JavaScript/TypeScript, Python and their frameworks

 <!---